Oliver Machinery 12.5″ Planer with SHELIX cutterhead Model 10044 Review

 I planed a wide variety of woods from soft pine to hard maple, stored in a variety of conditions, over my last few projects.
 Each time I’ve planed the material the finish is so smooth it hardly even needs to be sanded.
 The ease in setting up and planing pieces of wood is incredibly impressive.
 The finish from the SHELIX cutterhead is an industry benchmark for a reason.
 Combine all that with a very well built product, a team with a dedication to their products, and a 2-year limited warranty, and you have a winner.

-My recommendations for Oliver Machinery to improve upon the 10044 planer are to 1) add a paddle switch for emergency shut offs, 2) replace the heavy-duty molded top cover with a formed metal top cover, 3) add cord wrap brackets for cord storage when not in use and 4) add a QC step to double-check the number of carbide blades before shipping.
+My recommendations for Oliver Machinery to improve upon the 10044 planer are to 1) add a paddle switch for emergency shut offs, 2) replace the heavy-duty molded top cover with a formed metal top cover and 3) add cord wrap brackets for cord storage when not in use.
 In my opinion, this is a perfect planer for small and medium-size woodshops.
 This planer needs to be at the top of your list if you are in the market for a small-shop planer.

 Oliver Machinery Oliver Machinery 12.5″ Planer Model 10044

 Product reviews on this site contain our opinion of a product or service.
 We will always strive for objectivity and transparency in our reviews.
 Our goal is to provide readers with honest, objective information based on our own experiences.
 We never have and never will accept payment in exchange for a positive review.
 Many of the products that we review are provided to us for free by a manufacturer or retailer.
 In some cases, we also have advertising or affiliate relationships with manufacturers and retailers of products and services we review.
 For additional information please visit our additional disclosure policies.